-If you were wondering what the WPS (Wi-Fi Protected Setup) is, know that it is a network security standard created by the WiFi Alliance in 2006 as an alternative to the regular way of adding devices to the network, so, instead of requiring the user to insert the SSID (WiFi network name) passkey, it relies on various other methods, such as a PIN, NFC, Push button or USB to greatly simplify the device pairing process.
+If you were wondering what is the WPS (Wi-Fi Protected Setup), know that it is a network security standard created by the WiFi Alliance in 2006 as an alternative to the regular means of adding devices to the network, so, instead of requiring the user to insert the SSID (WiFi network name) and the passkey, it relies on various other methods, such as a PIN, on NFC, the Push button or USB to significantly simplify the device pairing process.

-This means that the WPS’s reason of existence is simplicity and user friendliness, but it was also a reaction to the independent development of similar solutions by the major manufacturers (this way, the WPS remains non-proprietary and universal).
+This means that the WPS’s reason of existence is simplicity and user friendliness, but it was also a reaction to the independent development of similar solutions by the major manufacturers (and we all know how much the developers like walled garden – this way, the WPS remains non-proprietary and universal).
 Not to delve too much on the history, the WPS was created out of necessity, but, as it has been discovered a few years after its launch, this feature has proven to be problematic on the long run.

-The statistics show that about 90% of the people in the US have access to the Internet in 2019, so, almost every home now has a router to allow wired and wireless devices to connect to the network.
-This indicates that people got a lot more familiar with the networking devices and the router is no longer that weird industrial-looking piece of equipment that only a select few knew how to handle (in part because of the continuous process of simplification of the software, but also because of the growing popularity of the Internet).
+The statistics show that about 90% of the people in the US had access to the Internet in 2019, and things got better since then so it\s safe to assume that almost every home now has a router to allow wired and wireless devices to connect to the network.
+This indicates that people got a lot more familiar with the networking devices and the wireless router/access point is no longer that weird industrial-looking piece of equipment that only a select few knew how to handle.
+That’s a consequence in part because of the continuous process of simplification of the software, but also due to the growing popularity of the Internet.

-This means that the user will simply undergo the initial configuration wizard to personalize some aspects of the network, such as the admin account and the SSID + password (on some routers, you don’t really have to, but you still should do it for security reasons), while the WPS is not necessarily going to be a part of the setup wizard, but it will always remain there as that strange button (or software option) that, along with some other advanced features, will most likely remain ignored by the user (while some will simply feel intimidated by it).
-Let’s take the Linksys WRT3200ACM as an example.
+The WPS allows the user to simply undergo the initial configuration wizard to personalize some aspects of the network, such as the admin account and the SSID + password (on some routers, you don’t really have to, but you still should do it for security reasons), while the WPS is not necessarily going to be a part of the setup wizard, but it will always remain there as that strange button (or software option) that, along with some other advanced features, will most likely remain ignored by the user (while some will simply feel intimidated by it).
+Let’s take the good ol’ Linksys WRT3200ACM as an example.

 The router has the WPS button positioned next to the four Ethernet LAN ports (the first available button from the left) and in order to get a better understanding about how it works, I opened the web-based interface and, under Router Settings > Wi-Fi Settings, I clicked on the WiFi Protected Setup (WPS).

-As you can see, the WPS feature work in a similar manner using an Asus router (specifically, the Asus RT-AC86U).
+As you can see, the WPS feature works in a similar manner using an Asus router (specifically, the Asus RT-AC86U).

 This highlights one of the available implementation of the WPS: the Push Button method which only enables the WPS for about two minutes (the time limit when the pairing can occur) and, while the WRT3200ACM and the RT-AC86U has a physical button, some routers will have a virtual switch which will work in a similar manner – this is the case of the TP-Link Deco M9 Plus, which allows the user to access the WPS feature directly from the main menu of the app (under the Router Settings).
 It’s worth noting that most (if not all) routers that have a WPS button will also provide a LED indicator which will let you know when the pairing process has been initiated, usually through a pulsating light.